-In 2004, the first hospital in the southern hemisphere to receive the magnet designation for excellence in nursing care was the Princess Alexandra Hospital (Queensland Health, 2006).
-Nurses are given the autonomy to examine, evaluate and initiate workplace changes.
-Armstrong (2005) reported a 15% reduction in turnover between 1999 and 2002.
+In 2004, the first hospital in the southern hemisphere to receive the magnet designation for excellence in nursing care was the PAH (Queensland Health, 2006).
+At the PAH, nurses are given the autonomy to examine, evaluate and initiate workplace changes.
+Armstrong (2005) reports a 15% reduction in turnover between 1999 and 2002.
 Increased patient satisfaction, higher employee morale and a positive work environment are signs of magnet success.
-With word of their success growing, the PAH has a waiting list of qualified nurse applicants and limited graduate vacancies.
-Armstrong affirms magnet principles will minimise, if not eliminate, the nurse shortage.
+With word of its success growing, the PAH has a waiting list of qualified nurse applicants, and limited graduate vacancies.
+Armstrong (2005) affirms that magnet principles will minimise, if not eliminate, the nurse shortage.

-This study considered whether magnet principles were relevant in an Australian setting.
-It was hypothesised comparing organisational health at the PAH against two other non-magnet hospitals ('Hospital B' and 'Hospital C') would reveal whether magnet designation made a difference.
-These other hospitals were chosen because, although slightly smaller, they were the most similar in size and organisational complexity from all other hospitals surveyed in that round.
+This study considered whether magnet principles are relevant in an Australian setting.
+It was hypothesised that comparing organisational health at the PAH against two other non-magnet hospitals ("Hospital B" and "Hospital C") would reveal whether magnet designation made a difference.
+These other hospitals were chosen because, although slightly smaller, they are the most similar in size and organisational complexity of all other hospitals surveyed.

-The organisational health of the PAH was significantly better than the other non-magnet hospitals.
-While homogeneity was significant on 15 of the 32 dependent variables, in each case the PAH displayed only slightly less variability than the other comparative hospitals.
+The organisational health of the PAH was found to be significantly better than the other, non-magnet, hospitals.
+While homogeneity was significant for 15 of the 32 dependent variables, in each case the PAH displayed only slightly less variability than the other comparative hospitals.
 The results of this study support the hypothesis that magnet principles appear to have a positive influence on organisational health.
 This is apparent across all major indicators and outcomes, including a substantial reduction in turnover intent.

-There may be some concern that the current economic conditions may modify results, however the author does not believe this to be the case.
-While these results were obtained prior to the global financial crisis (GFC), research indicates that the crisis has only caused a temporary easing of the nurse shortage (Staiger et al., 2012).
-This is mainly due to nurses returning to nursing because of a decrease in spousal income or for job security.
+There may be some concern that the current economic conditions may modify the results; however, we do not believe this to be the case.
+While these results were obtained prior to the GFC, research indicates that the crisis has only caused a temporary easing of the nurse shortage (Staiger et al., 2012).
+This is mainly due to nurses returning to nursing because of a decrease in spousal income, or for job security.
 Buerhaus et al. (2010) highlight that this is only temporary and should not distract attention from any action to reduce the nurse shortage.
-Further, they fear that when early reports to the end of the nurse shortage are released, prospective applicants may choose not to select nursing as a career during the next decade when they will be most needed due to the increase in the ageing population.
+Further, they fear that when early reports of the end of the nurse shortage are released, prospective applicants may choose not to select nursing as a career during the next decade when they will be most needed due to the increase in the ageing population.

 Further, reports released by Queensland Health after the commencement of the GFC indicate positive outcomes from magnet accreditation.
-The PAH Annual Report (Queensland Health, 2008) noted that the PAH achieved 97% patient satisfaction.
+The PAH Annual Report (Queensland Health, 2008) notes that the PAH achieved 97% patient satisfaction.
 This achievement was termed as "impressive" by senior management.
 The PAH is also mentoring other hospitals in their quest for magnet accreditation.